LIST-LUXEMBOURG/flexidisc/README.md

 # Type-Safety

-The Flexidisc manipulation functions provided in the library are type safe.
+Manipulation functions provided in the library are type safe.

 Type safety is mostly handled by idris [automatic proof generation].